 If you ever change this key inside of ThriveCart, be sure to update Memberium with the new key, or your connection with ThriveCart will no longer work.

 Next, inside of Memberium, go to Memberium -> Settings -> Web Hooks/Links.
-Paste the ThriveCart secret key into the input box labelled “ThriveCart Secret Key”, and click the “Update” button.
+Paste the ThriveCart secret key into the input box labeled “ThriveCart Secret Key”, and click the “Update” button.

 Your basic ThriveCart Autologin URL is very simple, and looks like this: